juliusgarba/Celo-101/README.md

     }
 ```

 Inside the body of the contract, two structs were created. `Purse` and `Deposit`.
-Struct is a data type that solidity provides for us to store.a group of variables which are related.
-Using structs data type makes our code cleaner and easy to read.
+A [struct](https://docs.soliditylang.org/en/v0.8.14/structure-of-a-contract.html#struct-types) is a data type that Solidity provides for us to store a group of variables that are related.
+Using the `struct` data type makes our code cleaner and easy to read.
 Structs are created with the keyword `struct` followed by the name we wish to give the struct.
-By convention, we are expected to format the struct name is title case.
+By convention, we are expected to format the struct name in the **CapWords** style.

-`Purse` struct from our code holds information related to a purse.
-Our application will allow staffs to create purses (more like account) which they can use to receive tip paid by customers. `Deposit` struct also holds imformation relatedto a deposit made by a customer.
-It holds iformation like the purse Id it made deposit to, the address of customer making the deposit, how they felt about the service, and the amount deposited.
+The `Purse` struct from our code holds information related to a purse.
+Our application will allow staff to create purses (more like accounts) which they can use to receive tips paid by customers.
+The `Deposit` struct also holds information related to a deposit made by a customer.
+It holds information like the purse `Id` to deposit to, the address of the customer making the deposit, how they felt about the service, and the amount deposited.

 ```solidity
     address payable deployer;